tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This section contains examples of use of the model with RESTCONF {{RFC8040}} and JSON encoding.

-For the example we will use a 4 nodes MPLS network were RSVP-TE tunnels can be setup.
+For the example we will use a 4 nodes MPLS network were RSVP-TE Tunnels can be setup.
 The loopbacks of each router are shown.
 The router network in figure X will be used across the section